Josh-XT/AGiXT/docs/README.md

 ## Contributing

 We welcome contributions to Agent-LLM!
 If you're interested in contributing, please check out the open issues, submit pull requests, or suggest new features.
-To stay updated on the project's progress, follow [@Josh_XT](https://twitter.com/Josh_XT) on Twitter.
+To stay updated on the project's progress, follow [@AgentLLM](https://twitter.com/AgentLLM), [@JostXT](https://twitter.com/JostXT) and [@JamesonRGrieve](https://twitter.com/JamesonRGrieve) on Twitter, and [join our Discord](https://discord.gg/Na8M7mTayp).

 ## Donations and Sponsorships
 We appreciate any support for Agent-LLM's development, including donations, sponsorships, and any other kind of assistance.
-If you would like to support us, please contact us through our [Discord server](https://discord.gg/Na8M7mTayp) or Twitter [@Josh_XT](https://twitter.com/Josh_XT).
+If you would like to support us, please contact us through our [Outreach Email](mailto:contact@agent-llm.com), [Discord server](https://discord.gg/Na8M7mTayp) or Twitter [@AgentLMM](https://twitter.com/AgentLMM).

 We're always looking for ways to improve Agent-LLM and make it more useful for our users.
 Your support will help us continue to develop and enhance the application.
 Thank you for considering to support us!